logo for cat-health-guide.org

 Natural Remedies for Cat Arthritis Treatment

-There is a signficant amount of press in human medicine around neutracueticals, foods that can help to restore body function.
-Specifically,
+medicine around neutracueticals, foods that can help to restore body

 Other supplements contain both glucosamine and chondroitin.
 These are popular with owners, although there is mixed clinical evidence.

-One product worth researching for arthritis cat treatment that combines glucosamine with the supplements mentioned about is PetAlive Muscle & Joint Support Formula which is made specficially to treat symptoms, relieve pain and reduce stiffness of arthritis, rheumatism and degenerative joint disease in Pets.
+One product worth researching for arthritis cat treatment that combines glucosamine with the supplements mentioned about is PetAlive Muscle & Joint Support Formula which is made specifically to treat symptoms, relieve pain and reduce stiffness of arthritis, rheumatism and degenerative joint disease in Pets.

 One other product to consider which just combines glucosamine and chondroitin is Only Natural Pet Super Daily Vitamins + Joint Support.